etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 +++++++++++

 Unique identifier of a plugin module (`plugin-module`_) and its options (`plugin-options`_).

+This option can reference :ref:`config-dir <config-dir-macro>` macro.

 The *plugin-id* identifier is typically used to invoke plugin in the course of SNMP message processing.

 Example: